n42n/n3n/doc/ConfigurationFiles.md

 The daemon will attempt to locate a configuration file based on the "sessionname" - which defaults to "edge" for the edge daemon.
-This would result in a config file called "edge.conf", which is located in "/etc/n3n" (or the %USERPROFILE% directory on Windows)
+This would result in a config file called "edge.conf", which is located in "/etc/n3n" (or the %USERPROFILE%\n3n directory on Windows)

 They are plain text files formatted very similar to INI files.